UKHomeOffice/lev-api-stress/README.md

 kind), to force the DB to perform searches (rather than simply read from caches).
 Therefore `404` is considered to be a successful HTTP response code (in addition to `200`, obviously).
-This is quite expected, as there will likely always be LEV users searching for records that don't exist.
+This is quite expected, as there will likely always be searches for records that don't exist, e.g. typos, hard to read handwriting, etc.

 ### Other types of test
 Currently, only the `high-load.yml` file exists - intended to expose the API to